How to get Money Fast!

 3. Offer Your Services

-Choose your prices and be prepared to work.
+Choose your prices, check what others are charging so you aren’t overpriced and be prepared to work.

-In my experience, in Australia, most of those sort of services go for $25 to $50 per hour.
+In Australia, most of those services go for $35 to $60 per hour.

 4. Freelance Writing

-Most freelance writers I know make well over $1,000 a month.
+Most freelance writers we know make well over $1,000 a month.

 This won’t be immediate money and usually relies on you having some sort of online presence, degree or experience already.